Back to Inductee Search

 "What’s most important is that you always experiment with ideas.
 That’s the key to all inventions.
 You also have to be persistent.
 You experiment, and you observe, and hopefully you will discover something new and useful."

-Chemists Ching Wan Tang and Steven Van Slyke pioneered the organic light emitting diode, or OLED, an advance in flat-panel displays found in computers, cellphones and televisions that provides increased power efficiency, longer battery life and improved display quality.
+Chemists Ching Wan Tang and Steven Van Slyke pioneered the organic light emitting diode, or OLED.
+An advance in flat panel displays found in computers, cellphones and televisions, the OLED provides increased power efficiency, longer battery life and improved display quality.

 • Open Video